-- Checks to ensure electrical safety should be carried out by a competent person. - ALWAYS carry out the preliminary electrical system checks, i.e. earth continuity, polarity, resistance to earth and short circuit, using a suitable test meter. - 3.
-After wiring the boiler, all grommets in the bottom panel MUST be in place to ensure that the boiler case sealing is maintained.
+- Checks to ensure electrical safety should be carried out by a competent person. - ALWAYS carry out the preliminary electrical system checks, i.e. earth continuity, polarity, resistance to earth and short circuit, using a suitable test meter.

 B. Gas Installation